williamparry/imgur-Extension/README.md

 You can enable this under "options" by clicking on the cog on the top right.

-Receive desktop notifications for messages and replies,
+Receive desktop notifications for messages and replies.
+Scheduled to check every 5 minutes.

 ### Changes under the hood ###